 There are several reasons why a motorcycle accident is far more likely than an automobile accident.

-- Impaired Drivers: Drivers who are under the influence of drugs or alcohol are far more likely to strike a motorcyclist than they are another, larger type of vehicle, due to the fact that they have a harder time noticing them.
-Similarly, distracted drivers are more likely than attentive and focused drivers to miss noticing a motorcyclist.
+- Impaired Drivers: Drivers who are under the influence of drugs or alcohol are far more likely to strike a motorcyclist than they are another, larger type of vehicle due to the fact that they have a harder time noticing motorcycles.
+Similarly, distracted drivers are more likely than attentive and focused drivers to miss seeing a motorcyclist

 - Difficulty with Motorcycles: Motorcycles are much less stable and harder to use than a four-wheeled vehicle.
-As such, accidents are more frequent when they involve individuals who are inexperienced, who are themselves distracted or under the influence, or who are driving in inclement weather conditions, late at night, or otherwise during times or situations when it is typically deemed unsafe to operate a motorcycle.
+As such, accidents are more frequent when they involve individuals who are inexperienced and cannot avoid a vehicle that suddently pulls into their lane, or who are driving in inclement weather conditions, late at night, or otherwise during times or situations when it is typically deemed unsafe to operate a motorcycle

 Why You need a Lawyer That Specializes in Motorcycle Accidents